lextoumbourou/notes/notes/permanent/function.md

 The output 34 is the function's **image**, and the corresponding input, $Sarah$, is the **pre-image**.

 Functions are considered a "well-behaved relation".
 That means that for each input, there must be exactly one output.
-We know this example is a function as each person has a valid age and only has one.
+This example qualifies as a function because each person has a unique, valid age.

 ---